Soneso/Arcturus/prompting-guide-soroban.md

 `Transform the symbol "COUNTER" to a scval`
 > ChatGPT answer: `The symbol "COUNTER" has been transformed into a SCVal, encoded as a base64 XDR string: AAAADwAAAAdDT1VOVEVSAA==`

-`Show me the contract data with the key AAAADwAAAAdDT1VOVEVSAA== stored by this contract on testnet: CB7INA2ZOVWTIWD7W5FSNXY2XRPXKGNMJO7Q6SH7LWQB4KNHA3IZU4VY - storage type: persistent`
+`Show me the contract data with the key AAAADwAAAAdDT1VOVEVSAA== stored by this contract on testnet: CBMIGP7IBD47JCSKYPHCFG2FQIFE66RMGNYTGGYK356U7WJ3XXXITLMM - storage type: persistent`

 Invoke contract function:

+When it comes to invoking a contract function, Arcturus will prepare the corresponding transaction.
+But you must sign it.
+To do so, use the Freighter Wallet.
+Make sure to enable "Experimental Mode" in "Settings->Preferences".

-`invoke the contract function 'increment' of this contract: CB7INA2ZOVWTIWD7W5FSNXY2XRPXKGNMJO7Q6SH7LWQB4KNHA3IZU4VY using the account <your source account id from the freighter wallet here>`
+`Invoke the function 'increment' of this contract: CBMIGP7IBD47JCSKYPHCFG2FQIFE66RMGNYTGGYK356U7WJ3XXXITLMM using the account <your source account id from the freighter wallet here>`

-`invoke the contract function 'hello' with the argument 'friend' of type symbol of the contract CB6IWUN5WOUAB64QO7E23IMKGB3HBMDGOE3AASDSA22ECJ4MROG3RRF3 with the source account <your source account id from the freighter wallet here>`
+`Invoke the function 'hello' with the argument 'friend' of type symbol of the contract CDGAOUYONVDFBVGQ2U5F7IJ5JJHKDNNO5775LARCLBHCSDT72PH7BUTY with the source account <your source account id from the freighter wallet here>`